suzannejmatthews/suzannejmatthews.github.io/_posts/2015-06-02-epiphany-overview.markdown

 The memory is a single flat, little-endian address space which is organized to reflect the mesh layout of the ephiphany cores.
-Each node has an individual bank (cache) of memory of 32KB.
+Each node has an individual bank of memory of 32KB.
 On each node, local memory is organized into 4 8KB banks.
 For optimal performance it is suggested that data be placed into separate banks.
+Please note that these banks of local memory are NOT caches, as there is no established coherence policy between them.
 There is additional space reserved for expansion, but is not currently addressed.
-There is also some additional space reserverd for the 64 local registers.
+There is also some additional space reserved for the 64 local registers.
 8-bit, 16-bit, 32-bit and 64-bit integer (int and char) data types are supported, along with 32-bit floating point numbers (float).
 Doubles are NOT supported and should be avoided.

 [parallella]:      https://www.parallella.org/
 [pdf2]: http://www.suzannejmatthews.com/private/SSHParallella.pdf